Payment Options

 Ways to Make a Payment

-• Online by electronic check: Authorize automatic withdrawal from your checking or savings account with no fee.
+- Electronic check/ACH: Authorize automatic withdrawal from a checking or savings account with no fee.

-• A drop box is located next to the ATM machine near the entrance of the Campus Store.
+- A drop box is located near the entrance of the Campus Store.
 Items in the drop box will be delivered to the Business Office one time per business day.

-• Please include your student ID number in the memo portion of the check.
+*Please include the student's ID number in the memo portion of a check.

 Enrollment Checklist